-The Cortex-A76 core Cryptographic Extension supports the Armv8-A Cryptographic Extension.
 The Cryptographic Extension adds new A64, A32, and T32 instructions to Advanced SIMD that accelerate Advanced Encryption Standard (AES) encryption and decryption.
-It also adds instructions t implement the Secure Hash Algorithm (SHA) functions SHA-1, SHA-224, and SHA-256.
-Note The optional Cryptographic Extension is not included in the base product.
-Arm supplies the Cryptographic Extension only under an additional license to the Cortex-A76 core and Advanced SIMI and floating-point support licenses.
+It also adds instructions to implement the Secure Hash Algorithm (SHA) functions SHA-1, SHA-224, and SHA-256.
+Note

+The optional Cryptographic Extension is not included in the base product.
+Arm supplies the

+Cryptographic Extension only under an additional license to the Cortex-X1C core.